 How Does Momentum Trading Work?

 - What is momentum trading and how does it work?
 It’s like it’s name suggests.
 You’re trading the momentum of a stock.
 You want to buy high and sell low if you’re shorting a stock.
 Then buy low and sell high if you’re bullish on the stock.
 The idea is to get out of a stock right before the momentum changes.
-Our online trading courses will teach you how to do just that.

 One Fantastic Momentum Trading Strategy